 Michael practises across the full range of chambers’ civil liability work with a particular interest in cases where fraud is alleged or suspected.

-He undertakes work in insurance; personal injury; regulatory and disciplinary; and employment matters, and is developing a clinical negligence practice.
+He undertakes work in insurance fraud; personal injury; clinical negligence; commercial; costs; and regulatory and disciplinary matters.
 He represents claimants and defendants in trials, applications, interlocutory hearings and CCMCs, as well as providing written advice and pleadings.

 He has experience of working as part of a team on high-profile and sensitive investigations, and holds SC clearance.

+Michael undertakes the full range of Defendant Insurance Fraud work.
+He is regularly instructed at the outset of claims where fraud is suspected, to advise on tactics and strategy.
 Early in his career, Michael gained significant experience prosecuting and defending criminal matters in the Crown Court.
-Accordingly he is well accustomed to allegations of the most serious dishonesty, and skilled at cross-examination to expose inconstancy, exaggeration and untruthfulness.
+Accordingly, he is well accustomed to allegations of the most serious dishonesty, and skilled at cross-examination to expose inconstancy, exaggeration and untruthfulness.

-He is experienced in the costs arguments involved in such claims, including the disapplication of QOCs and indemnity costs.
+He is experienced in the full range of costs argument involving the disapplication of QOCS, and where appropriate, wasted costs arguments.

 Michael frequently appears in the County Courts on the fast track and multi-track dealing with all aspects of personal injury and associated costs matters.

 He has extensive experience of road traffic accidents and occupiers’ and employers’ liability claims.
 He provides advice on tactics, liability and quantum, as well as drafting pleadings.
-He is particularly interested and experienced in cases involving technical arguments relating to low velocity impacts, and allegations of fraud and fundamental dishonesty.
-He frequently deals with higher value credit hire matters.
-He has a strong grasp of the cost issues surrounding QOCS and s.57 CJCA 2015.
-He is willing to consider cases on a CFA where appropriate.
+He is particularly sought after for cases involving allegations of fraud and fundamental dishonesty and is well experienced in the costs arguments regarding QOCS and s.57 CJCA 2015.

-Michael is developing a broad practice, acting for both regulators and professionals.
+Michael is instructed by both regulators and professionals.